EdLWEISS186/dac-dual-node-cgnat-setup/Observation-for-Technical-Report/dac-enode-intelligence-watcher/README.md

 current_target_port
 ```

-If no enode or target-port change is detected, no new snapshot is created.
+If no enode or target-port change is detected, no new automated snapshot is created.

 This prevents unnecessary noise while preserving meaningful infrastructure changes.